rooftopcms/rooftop-admin-theme/README.txt

 == Changelog ==

+= 1.2.2 =
+Some configuration on the 'contributor' role to allow for submitting pages

 = 1.2.1 =
 Added a .hint css class to use in various places Readme tweaks for packaging